concur/developer.concur.com/src/tools-support/release-notes/app-center-2019.markdown

 ![DiDi Enterprise Solutions Logo](./app-center-2019-04-09-didienterprisesolutions-logo.png)

-*The DiDi integration will be updated to the SAP Concur Receipts v4 API and will be available on the EU Data Center and China Data Center, in addition to the US Data Center.
+*The DiDi integration will be updated to the SAP Concur Receipts v4 API and will be available on the EU Data Center and China Data Center, in addition to the North America Data Center.
 No action is required from existing users.
 New users on all Data Centers can connect to DiDi in the [SAP Concur App Center](https://www.concur.com/app-center/listings/576c6598c144f515002e4fea).*

 DiDi Enterprise Solutions (DiDi ES) is a market leader dedicated to offering business travel services and expense management solutions to corporate clients.